scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Sacred aims to fill this gap by providing the basic infrastructure for running computational experiments.
 It is our hope that it will help researchers and foster the development of a rich collaborative ecosystem of shared tools.
 In the following we briefly introduce Sacred and two supporting tools:
-Labwatch integrates a convenient unified interface to many automated hyperparameter optimizers like robo, pysmack, or hyperopt.
+Labwatch integrates a convenient unified interface to many automated hyperparameter optimizers such as RoBO, SMAC, or random search.
 Sacredboard offers a web-based interface to view runs and supports maintaining an overview and organizing results.